 ADX: Bullish, trending

-Volume: Well below the slackening 20 period moving average.
+Volume: At the steadying 20 period moving average.

 Moving Averages: Close>20>50>100>200 period moving averages

 MACD: Bullish at a positive value, histogram lower for the 5th day in a row